What Is Noah Syndrome?

 - Delusion: the owner is unaware of the negative effects of keeping so many animals.

-- Dementia: similar to delusion in that the owner may not understand the extent of their animal hoarding, but caused by a degenerative brain condition.
+- Dementia: similar to delusion in that the owner may not understand the extent of their animal hoarding as it is caused by a degenerative brain condition.

 Noah syndrome is the animal hoarding aspect of Diogenes syndrome which specifies it as different from other types of animal hoarding.
 This is even if many of the consequences are the same.
 It has been linked to frontal lobe damage, which is common in older people who suffer from dementia.
 Often the changes in a person are uncharacteristic and one can develop the condition even if they were not prone to hoarding in the past.